 You basically have one of two options.
 You can either pull out your computer and put something together yourself, or you can hire a trained professional graphic designer to design a custom logo that truly defines who you and what you can offer.
-We currently offer custom business card designs starting at $50.
-Get started here.
+We currently offer custom business card designs starting at $100.
+Get started creating a custom graphic design.

 Many graphic designers have spent years working with businesses and have learned how to use a creative approach that allows them to speak to their current and potential customers.
 Graphic designers can create a piece that is visually appealing and allows a business to proudly display their brand everywhere the business goes.

 - With the digital world we live in, don’t be afraid to look outside your neighborhood.
 There are thousands of amazing graphic designers all over the country.
 And through email and/or phone calls, you can easily work with a designer in another time zone.